 How Wearing Braces Headgear Affects Your Teeth Cleaning

-It's not usually necessary for kids to remove braces headgear for teeth cleaning, and it's possible for them to clean their teeth thoroughly without taking it off.
-Your child will need to remove the headgear frequently for other reasons, though, so your best bet is to teach him how to do it himself.
-Headgear typically is worn for at least 12 to 14 hours a day including through the night, but you must ensure that it's removed and cleaned if it gets dirty.
+It's not usually necessary for kids to remove braces headgear when cleaning their teeth.
+They will need to remove the headgear for other reasons, though, so your best bet is to teach them how to do it themselves.
+Headgear typically is worn for at least 12 to 14 hours a day, but you must ensure that it's removed and cleaned if it gets dirty.
 Your orthodontist will be able to show you how to do so.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.